 A consequence of Yau's Theorem is that $\Omega^1_S$ is stable with respect to any polarisation.
 This does not imply that the restriction to each curve $C$ is stable, as there can be negative quotients $\Omega^1_S|_C\to Q\to 0$ which do not come from quotients of $\Omega^1_S$.
 On the other hand, one can apply results of Bogomolov to show that for any stable vector bundle $G$ on a surface $S$, if we take a smooth curve in a (computable) high enough multiple of the polarisation, then the restriction $G|_C$ is stable.
 In our case, Bogomolov's theorem \cite[Theorem 7.3.5]{huybrechtslehn} implies that if $C\in|\O_S(n)|$ for $n>49$ then $\Omega^1_S|_C$ is stable.
 In fact, if $S$ is a K3 surface this has been extended in various directions by Hein.
 Hein's results apply to any K3 surface, but we only state them in the case of Picard number one.

-\begin{theorem}[Hein] Let $(S,\O_S(1))$ be a smooth projective K3 surface of degree $2t$ and Picard number one. \begin{enumerate} \item If $t(2m-1)>48$ then for any smooth curve $C\in|\O_S(m)|$ we have that $\Omega^1_S|_C$ is a stable vector bundle. \item For any $t\geq1$, $m\geq1$, $(t,m)\neq(1,1)$ and general curve $C\in|\O_S(m)|$, the restriction $\Omega^1_S|_C$ is semistable. \end{enumerate} \end{theorem} \begin{proof} The first statement follows directly from \cite[Theorem 2.8]{hein}.
+\begin{theorem}[Hein] Let $(S,\O_S(1))$ be a smooth projective K3 surface of degree $2t$ and Picard number one. \begin{enumerate}[$(1)$] \item If $t(2m-1)>48$ then for any smooth curve $C\in|\O_S(m)|$ we have that $\Omega^1_S|_C$ is a stable vector bundle. \item For any $t\geq1$, $m\geq1$, $(t,m)\neq(1,1),(1,2)$ and general curve $C\in|\O_S(m)|$, the restriction $\Omega^1_S|_C$ is semistable. \end{enumerate} \end{theorem} \begin{proof} The first statement follows directly from \cite[Theorem 2.8]{hein}.
 Then (ii) follows from \cite[Korollar 3.11]{heinthesis}, and the fact that a general member of $|\O_S(m)|$ is not hyperelliptic for these values of $t$ and $m$. \end{proof} To be more concrete, for $m=1$ we obtain $t>48$, for $m=2$, $t>16$ and $m=3$ gives $t>9$.